 Couples massage Calgary

 How do you find out where the best couples massage is in Calgary?
 You tap your girlfriends!
-When I asked them for their favourite massage spot in Calgary, Stillwater Spa came up time and time again.
+When I asked them for their favourite therapeutic spot, Stillwater Spa came up time and time again.
 Located inside the Hyatt Regency in downtown Calgary, this swish day spa gives guests a complete experience.

 It’s a place where couples will want to spend several hours – either before or after your treatment.
 You can order food here and the menu has a good selection of appies (steak bites!), entrees and even wine!